-5. Counting Peer Pressure
+- 5. Counting Peer Pressure - a.

-- a.
 Write a function, count_peer_pressure, which takes in the index number of a doctor and a month, and returns the number of doctors whom that doctor named as contacts, and had begun prescribing tetracycline by that month or earlier.
 If it is working properly, doctor number 37 and month 5 should return 3. - b.
 Write a function, prop_peer_pressure, which takes in the index number of a doctor and a month, and returns the proportion of the doctor's contacts who are already prescribing tetracycline by that month.
 If a doctor has no contacts, your function should return NaN.
 Check that doctor 37, month 5 returns a proportion of 0.6, but doctor 102 in month 14 returns NaN.
 Your function should call, not repeat, your function from (5a), and use your vector from (4). - 6.
 Averaging Peer Pressure - a.
 Write a function which takes in a month, and returns a vector of length two.
-The first element of the returned value should be the average proportion of prescribers among contacts of doctors who began prescribing in that month.
-The other should be the average proportion of prescribers among contacts of doctors who began prescribing later, or never.
-Call your code from (2) and (5); avoid using a loop if at all possible.

-Hint: mean has an na.rm option.

-b.
-Plot the two average proportions from (6a) over time.
-Do not use a loop if you can help it.
+For the first element, consider doctors who began prescribing in that month, then return the average proportion of prescribers among their contacts.
+For the second element, , consider doctors who began prescribing after that month (or never), then return the average proportion of prescribers among their contacts.
+Call your code from (2) and (5); use an apply function rather than a loop if at all possible.
+Hint: mean has an na.rm option. - b.
+Compute the average proportions from (6a) for each month in the study.
+Use an apply function rather than a loop if you can.
+Plot the two average proportions from (6a) over time, and in a second plot show their difference.
 Do the doctors who adopt in a given month consistently have more contacts who are already prescribing than the non-adopters?

-Behind the scenes: See lab 7 for source notes.
+Behind the scenes: See Lab 7 for source notes.